AlbertoEsc/PyFaceAnalysis/README.md

 # PyFaceAnalysis
 PyFaceAnalysis is a system that detects faces and analyzes them by estimating age, race, and gender.
 This software is based on an algorithm called *hierarchical information-preserving graph-based SFA* (HiGSFA).
-See the references for furhter details.
+See the references for further details.

 ## What is PyFaceAnalysis for, and who should use it?
 PyFaceAnalysis has been created to explore the feasibility of constructing hierarchical networks for supervised learning based on the *Slow Feature Analysis* (SFA) algorithm.
 It is mostly intended for evaluation purposes by researchers.